matuzo/HTMHell/hell/adventcalendar/2025/10/index.md

 ---
 title: "a11y freedom beaver"
 author: "Steve Faulkner"
-author_bio: "Accessibility is Political
+author_bio: "Accessibility is Political.<br>
-I have done stuff on the web for a period of time, some of which I am pleased with I also sell Web Standards leisurewear"
+I have done stuff on the web for a period of time, some of which I am pleased with.<br>
+I also sell Web Standards leisurewear."
 date: 2025-12-10
 author_links:
   - label: "HTML Accessibility"